-Thomson Reuters is committed to respecting internationally recognised human rights of our employees, data subjects, end-users (customers), workers in our supply chain, and those in the communities in which we operate.
-Our approach to human rights governance and management covers our entire value chain and includes policies and due diligence processes to address potential issues of forced labour and child labour.
+Thomson Reuters is committed to respecting internationally recognized human rights of our employees, data subjects, end-users (customers), workers in our supply chain, and those in the communities in which we operate.
+Our approach to human rights governance and management covers our entire value chain and includes policies and due diligence processes to address potential issues of forced labor and child labor.

-Human Rights Policy, Governance and Management
+Human Rights Policy, Governance & Management.
 Our business impacts people across the value chain and we are committed to assessing the impacts of our business activities and prioritizing actions to address adverse human rights impacts, guided by the framework set forth in the UN Guiding Principles on Business and Human Rights (UNGPs).
 As informed by our 2022 human rights saliency assessment we focus efforts to address impacts in our engagements with our primary rightsholder groups: our business partners and suppliers, our people, our data subjects and customers, and our communities.
 This understanding informs our human rights strategy and roadmap.
-As part of our commitment to ethical business conduct, Thomson Reuters is a member of the United Nations Global Compact (UNGC), and we align our business to the Compact's 10 universal principles on human rights, labour, environment, and anti-corruption.
-These principles include "the elimination of all forms of forced and compulsory labour" and "the effective abolition of child labour."
+As part of our commitment to ethical business conduct, Thomson Reuters is a member of the United Nations Global Compact (UNGC), and we align our business to the Compact's 10 universal principles on human rights, labor, environment, and anti-corruption.
+These principles include "the elimination of all forms of forced and compulsory labor" and "the effective abolition of child labor."

-At Thomson Reuters, our company-wide approach to managing human rights, including issues relating to forced labour and child labour, is part of the Human Resources, General Counsel's, and Operations and Technology offices.
+At Thomson Reuters, our company-wide approach to managing human rights, including issues relating to forced labor and child labor, is part of the Human Resources, General Counsel's, and Operations and Technology offices.
 Integration of the Human Rights Policy and our human rights strategy across Thomson Reuters is supported by a cross-functional Human Rights Steering Committee.
 Executive sponsorship and accountability for human rights lies with the Chief People Officer and Chief Legal Officer/Corporate Secretary.
 Environmental, Social, and Governance (ESG) matters, including human rights, are overseen by the Board of Directors and its Committees.
-The Corporate Governance Committee provides oversight and coordination amongst the Board of Directors' four standing Committees.
+The Corporate Governance Committees.
 The roles and responsibilities of committees are communicated annually in our Proxy Circular.